 The Best Renovation Investments for a Dramatic Change

 Thinking of renovating your house?
-Here's where to spend your money to see dramatic changes in your home!
+Here’s where to spend your money on renovation projects to see dramatic changes in your home!

 I wanted to write this post to share some of my insight on renovation projects.
 I think it’s fun to watch major renovations of people’s homes where everything is swapped out for prettier and newer things; however, we don’t always have a budget for a such a large renovation.